-You treatment plan addresses the specific goals and objectives which define appropriate interventions to be utilized and ultimately documents ongoing efforts to restore you to a higher level of functioning that would either permit discharge from the program or reflect the continued need for the intensity of inpatient hospitalization.
+Your treatment plan addresses the specific goals and objectives which define appropriate interventions to be utilized and documents ongoing efforts to restore you to a higher level of functioning that would permit discharge from the program or reflect the continued need for the intensity of inpatient hospitalization.
+Ultimately, your treatment plan guides your care.